 As the shepherd goes before his sheep, himself first encountering the perils of the way, so does [Jehoshua] with His people.
 “When He putteth forth His own sheep, He goeth before them.”
 The way to heaven is consecrated by the Saviour’s footprints.
 The path may be steep and rugged, but [Jehoshua] has traveled that way; His feet have pressed down the cruel thorns, to make the pathway easier for us.
 Every burden that we are called to bear He Himself has borne.

 [The Messiah] alone had experience in all the sorrows and temptations that befall human beings.
 Never another of woman born was so fiercely beset by temptation; never another bore so heavy a burden of the world’s sin and pain.
 Never was there another whose sympathies were so broad or so tender.
 A sharer in all the experiences of humanity, He could feel not only for, but with, every burdened and tempted and struggling one.

 — Education, p.
 78

-If this were not true, friends, then how could it be written that Christ “took our infirmities, and bare our sicknesses” (Matt.
+If this were not true, friends, then how could it be written that the Messiah “took our infirmities, and bare our sicknesses” (Matt.
 8:17)?

-Did He face the grief of a divorce, or a miscarriage, or a dreadful disease, having never been married or ill Himself?
+Did He face the grief of a spouse’s death, or a miscarriage, or a dreadful disease, having never been married or ill Himself?
 Yes or no?

-What this practically means is that in every situation we face, we are to see Christ in it—His living His victorious life in us.
+What this practically means is that in every situation we face, we are to see the Messiah in it—His living His victorious life in us.
 His righteousness in our lives, experienced by Him, is already reality in Him; it only needs to become a reality in us.
 How?

 What are we to do?
 Look and live.
 “And as Moses lifted up the serpent in the wilderness, even so must the Son of man be lifted up.”
 John 3:14.
 The reason?
 That those who behold Him “should not perish, but have everlasting life.”
 John 3:16.